ksangeeta2429/edgel3/docs/source/tutorial.rst

 ``get_embedding`` returns two objects.
 The first object ``emb`` is a T-by-D numpy array, where T is the number of analysis frames used to compute embeddings, and D is the dimensionality of the embedding.
 The second object ``ts`` is a length-T numpy array containing timestamps corresponding to each embedding (to the center of the analysis window, by default).

-By default, EdgeL3 extracts embedding with a model that:

-* Is 95.45% sparse
-* Is re-trained from 'fine-tuning' (FT) mechanism

-These defaults can be changed via the following optional parameters:
+These defaults for ``sparse`` models be changed via the following optional parameters:
 * sparsity:  53.5, 63.5, 72.3, 81.0, 87.0, 90.5, or 95.45 (default)
 * retrain_type: "kd", "ft" (default)